Link to CityLearner (SAP SuccessFactors)Read More…

 See below for Frequently Asked Questions regarding Mandatory Reporting of Child Abuse.
 All City employees are also required to view a short training video that explains the requirements for Mandatory Reporters, which is available on CityLearner as an eLearning.

 The video takes about 15 minutes to view.
-To access the video, go to CityLearner and type “child abuse” in the Search Term field and click Go to locate the eLearning.
+To access the video, go to CityLearner, select Learning and type “child abuse” in the Find Learning field and click Go to locate the eLearning.

-Contact BHR Training and Workforce Development or your HR Business Partner for information on the video for employees who don’t have access to a City computer or who don’t have a CityLearner account.
-A copy of the video may be used for individual or group training with confirmation of attendance by the manager or supervisor.
+Contact BHR Training or your HR Business Partner for information on the video for employees who don’t have access to a City computer or who don’t have a CityLearner account.
+A weblink can be provided for a proctored class for an individual or group training with confirmation of attendance by the manager or supervisor.
 Click here for Mandatory Reporting of Child Abuse-Guidance for Bureaus and HR Business Partners.

 During the 2012 legislative session, the Oregon legislature passed legislation adding employees of public organizations providing child-related services or activities to the list of mandatory reporters who must make reports if they have reasonable cause to suspect child abuse or neglect.
 Because the City of Portland provides child related activities and services, all City employees are mandatory reporters, effective January 1, 2013.
 This means you must make a report to the appropriate law enforcement or state agency if you have reasonable cause to suspect child abuse or neglect.